Grand Lodge of Cyprus: Shared Masonic Control

-The Grand Lodge of Cyprus shares control, or jurisdiction over Masonic activity in the south of the island due to the historical and continuing presence of the United Grand Lodge of England’s District Grand Lodge of Cyprus, which serves Freemasons from the UK’s twin military bases on Cyprus and other British citizens and English speakers residing there.
-In the north Cyprus only three lodges with charters granted by the Grand Lodge of Turkey operate.
-A treaty of full amity was reached with the UGLE, defining terms of mutual recognition, free intervisitation and good will as ratified by the UGLE on June 6, 2010.
+The Grand Lodge of Cyprus shares control, or jurisdiction over Masonic activity in Cyprus due to the historical and continuing presence of the United Grand Lodge of England’s District Grand Lodge of Cyprus, formed in 1980, which serves Freemasons from the UK’s twin military bases on Cyprus and other British citizens and English speakers residing there.
+In the north three lodges with charters granted by the Grand Lodge of Turkey operate, but are only recognized by the Turkish grand lodge.
+A treaty of full amity was reached by the Grand Lodge of Cyprus with the UGLE, defining terms of mutual recognition, free intervisitation and good will and was ratified by the UGLE on June 6, 2010.